zef/FlyLayout/README.md

 # FlyLayout

-A Swift syntax for AutoLayout.
+A Swift syntax for Auto Layout.
 Expressive, terse, and clear.

 Add a subview, filling it entirely.
 ```Swift